PermaTrak on Precast Concrete Pier Foundation

 6. Spherical, polyurethane "mushroom" pins connect the precast beams to the foundation elements.

 7. Reinforced, precast concrete beams span from cap to cap.
-The spherical "mushroom" pins fit into formed slots in the bottom of the beams.
+The spherical "mushroom" pins fit into formed slots in the bottom of the beams (hidden in picture).

 8. A 1/8'' rubber bearing pad strip is laid on the beams to eliminate any potential uneven bearing.